Ragasiya Snehithane: Production

 Newcomer Sujo Visanth began work on a horror film titled Kurukkezhuthu in 2004, writing the story, screenplay and dialogues for the project.
 Many newcomers were chosen to play the lead roles.
 The film was shot in Chennai and Talakonam.
 Lakshmi Rai, who hailed from Belgaum, was cast to play the heroine and it was supposed to be her first film.
-In 2005, the title was changed from Kurukkezhuthu to Azhagiya Aabathu and the film remained unreleased due to unknown reasons.
-Prior to the 2008 release, the title was changed to Ragasiye Snehithane.
+In 2005, the title was changed from Kurukkezhuthu to Azhagiya Aabathu and the film remained unreleased for unknown reasons.
+Prior to the 2008 release, the title was changed to Ragasiye Snehithane, based on a lyric from the song "Snegithane" from Alai Payuthey (2000).

 Soundtrack

-The film score and the soundtrack were composed by John Peter.
-The soundtrack features 5 tracks.
+The soundtrack was composed by John Peter.